RemRemRemRe/RemRemRemRe.github.io/_posts/2024-10-05-Latent Timer.md

 - My `FTimerLatentAction_Delay` only has size of 40 bytes to get all the jobs done, while `FTimerDta` has the size of 128, 3.2x bigger!

-- A `fire and forget` alternative for pausing timer for one frame pause: `Rem::Latent::SetTimerPauseOnce`
+- A `fire and forget` alternative for pausing timer for one frame pause: `Rem::Latent::SetTimerPausedOneFrame`

 - Familiar APIs: `Rem::Latent::PauseTimer`, `Rem::Latent::UnpauseTimer`, `Rem::Latent::SetTimerPaused`(did we met before?), `Rem::Latent::StopTimer`, `Rem::Latent::FindTimerAction`